tisan-das/tisan-das.github.io/_posts/2023-04-08-NGINX-Configuration.md

     server{
         listen 80;
-        root /etc/nginx/www/; # try_files to use this root if root not declared within scope
+        root /etc/nginx/www/; # try_files to use this root if the root is not declared within the scope

         location /fruit {
-            alias /etc/nginx/www; # alias is substitue of location directory try_files $uri /index.html; # try_file check the individual files at dir $root }
+            alias /etc/nginx/www; # alias is substitute of location directory try_files $uri /index.html; # try_file check the individual files at the dir $root }

         location /www {
-            root /etc/nginx;
+            root /etc/nginx; # the location directory becomes $root/www
             try_files $uri =405;
             #try_files $uri /index.html;
         }